-The Capital One® SavorOne® Cash Rewards Credit Card does require good to excellent credit to get approved, but you’ll be able to earn an exceptional rate of rewards and access some pretty decent card benefits.
-For starters, you’ll earn 3 percent back on dining and entertainment, 2 percent back on grocery store spending and 1 percent back on all other purchases without any annual fee.
-You’ll also have the ability to earn $150 when you spend $500 on your card within three months of account opening, which is pretty standard among cash-back credit cards with no annual fee.
+The Capital One SavorOne Cash Rewards Credit Card does recommend good to excellent credit to get approved, but you’ll be able to earn an exceptional rate of rewards and access some pretty decent card benefits.
+For starters, you’ll earn 3 percent back on dining, entertainment, popular streaming services and at grocery stores (excluding superstores like Walmart® and Target®), plus 1% on all other purchases without any annual fee.
+You’ll also have the ability to earn $200 when you spend $500 on purchases within the first 3 months from account opening, which is pretty standard among cash-back credit cards with no annual fee.

-Not only will you be able to continue building up your credit score, but you can qualify for zero interest for a limited time.
-Specifically, you’ll get 0% APR on purchases and balance transfers for 15 months, followed by a variable APR of 15.49% to 25.49%.
-Note that balance transfers do require a 3% balance transfer fee upfront.
-However, this card doesn’t charge any foreign transaction fees and you can redeem your rewards for cash back in any amount you want.
+Not only will you be able to continue building up your credit score, but you can qualify for zero interest for a limited time on purchases.
+Specifically, you’ll get 0% intro APR on purchases for 15 months, followed by a variable APR of 15.49% to 25.49%.
+This card doesn’t charge any foreign transaction fees and you can redeem your rewards for cash back in any amount you want.

 Best for building credit from scratch